 Revo Uninstaller’s main feature – uninstalling/removing unwanted pre-installed bloatware or Windows Apps from your PC.

 Open Revo Uninstaller and click the Windows Apps module on the left side of the menu (in the Freeware version it is located on the right side of the Uninstaller button).
-Revo Uninstaller will scan your system, and present you with a list with all installed Windows Apps.
+Revo Uninstaller will scan your system, and present you with a list of all installed Windows Apps.
 After that select the app that you want to remove, and click the “Uninstall” button.

 Revo Uninstaller will generally attempt to create a full Registry Backup (only in Pro version) and a System Restore Point.
-After that the uninstallation process will begin.
-If you want to read a more complete guide how to remove software from your PC, check out our guide.
+After that, the uninstallation process will begin.
+If you want to read a more complete guide on how to remove the software from your PC, check out our guide.

 The next tool that we recommend is the Junk Files Cleaner (located in the Tools menu in the Freeware version).

 The Junk Files Cleaner allows you to find and remove various types of junk or temporary unnecessary files from your computer.
 Many Windows applications create junk files.
-Normally, such files are deleted by the application that had created them as soon they become unnecessary.
-However, sometimes they can remain on your hard drive if the program that created them was terminated unexpectedly, it was never programed to delete said files, or there was a system crash, etc. The accumulation of such files takes up disk space, and can also sometimes impact system performance.
+Normally, such files are deleted by the application that created them as soon as they become unnecessary.
+However, sometimes they can remain on your hard drive if the program that created them was terminated unexpectedly, it was never programmed to delete said files, or there was a system crash, etc. The accumulation of such files takes up disk space, and can also sometimes impact system performance.

 Unfortunately, nowadays, when markets are filled with products that have to be sold to the end customer, companies will always try to promote their mostly “unwanted” software by any means possible.
 That is why most of us have to live with bloatware as an accepted industry practice.
-By following our advice and best practices, you will be able to keep your PC clean, tidy, and you will never feel that your system is performing slowly.
+By following our advice and best practices, you will be able to keep your PC clean, and tidy, and you will never feel that your system is performing slowly.